Abu Dhabi: Sheikh Zayed Grand Mosque

 The Sheikh Zayed Grand Mosque represents a key fixture of the city's architectural patrimony.
 Its construction was initiated under the administration of the late President Sheikh Zayed bin Sultan Al Nahyan, a key figure in the foundation of the modern United Arab Emirates.

 The mosque was constructed with materials from countries around the world, including Italy, Germany, Morocco, Pakistan, India, Turkey, Iran, China, the United Kingdom, New Zealand, Greece, and the United Arab Emirates.
 More than 3,000 workers and 38 contracting companies took part in the construction of the mosque.
 Consideration of durability motivated the choice of many materials specified in the design of the structure.
 These materials include marble, stone, gold, semi-precious stones, crystals, and ceramics.
 Construction began on 5 November 1996.
 The building is large enough to safely contain a maximum of approximately 41,000 people.
 The overall structure is 22412 m2.
 The internal prayer halls were initially opened in December 2007.

-As one of the most visited buildings in the UAE, the Sheikh Zayed Grand Mosque Center was established to manage the day-to-day operations, as a place of worship and Friday gathering and as a center of learning and discovery through its education and visitor programs.
+As one of the most visited buildings in the UAE, the Sheikh Zayed Grand Mosque Center was established to manage the day-to-day operations, as a place of worship and Friday gathering and as a centre of learning and discovery through its education and visitor programs.

 In July 2019, the Grand Mosque was listed among the top global attractions by TripAdvisor.
 As a part of its Travelers Choice Awards, the travel website placed the architectural masterpiece on number three out of the 750 landmarks considered from 68 countries.

 In May 2021, the Sheikh Zayed Grand Mosque Center attended the Arabian Travel Market 2021 exhibition.
-This was part of the center's core strategy to be active in the religious and cultural aspects of society.
+This was part of the centre's core strategy to be active in the religious and cultural aspects of society.

 The Founder's Memorial

-The Founder's Memorial, a monument and visitor center in Abu Dhabi, United Arab Emirates (UAE) is a memorial to Sheikh Zayed bin Sultan Al Nahyan, the first President of the United Arab Emirates, who died in 2004.
-The memorial consists of an open Heritage Garden and Sanctuary Garden at the center of which is a cubic pavilion housing The Constellation, an artwork dedicated to Zayed's memory.
+The Founder's Memorial, a monument and visitor centre in Abu Dhabi, United Arab Emirates (UAE) is a memorial to Sheikh Zayed bin Sultan Al Nahyan, the first President of the United Arab Emirates, who died in 2004.
+The memorial consists of an open Heritage Garden and Sanctuary Garden at the centre of which is a cubic pavilion housing The Constellation, an artwork dedicated to Zayed's memory.